edulis8/minesweeper-react-dfs/README.md

+# Minesweeper!
+Made with React.

+Minesweeper game, leveraging a depth-first search graph algorithm to reveal the board.

-# Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup
+## Created from: Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup

 ## TO CLONE IT:
 - `git clone https://github.com/edulis8/react-vite-prettier-skeleton.git` [your-new-app-name-here]